Modifications, hints, tips and technical information for the

 GD-77 programming cable pinout

 Unlike many other Baofeng programming cables, the GD-77 cable has no electronics inside, and does not need a driver to be installed on the PC.
 You can even make your own spare programming cable if you wanted, using this pinout as a guide.
 Note that if you open up the original Radioddity programming cable, the colour code used for the wires may not conform to the USB standard.
+Thanks to Thorsten DC2ZU for correcting my mistake in the original diagram.

 YouTube video tour of TYT manufacturing facility